 - If you are knowledgeable with System/3 Disk Sort programming and System/3 CCP, Appendix H illustrates the CCP/Disk Sort differences your coding must reflect. - Appendix H provides a CCP/Disk Sort overview.
-For more details, refer to the chapter discussions. - If you are a first time user of System/3, System/3 Disk Sort, or System/3 CCP/Disk Sort, Appendix H provides an orientation to System/3 CCP/Disk Sort for your System/3 Model 4.
+For more details, refer to the chapter discussions. - If you are a first time user of System/3, System/3 Disk Sort, or System/3 CCP/Disk Sort, Appendix H provides an orientation to System/3 CCP/Disk Sort for your System/3 Model 4 (5703-SM2) or Model 15 with Program Number 5704-SM7.